 - SIGGRAPH 2007

 How to Be a Mentor

-If you are a SIGGRAPH Pioneer who wants to mentor a student at the annual conference, please contact the Chief Student Mentor.
+If you are a SIGGRAPH member who would like to mentor a student at the annual conference, please contact the Chief Student Mentor.

 Expectations for Selected Mentors

 SIGGRAPH mentors must:

 - Share your email address with your student(s) before and after the conference.

 - Meet with the student on a mutually arranged schedule during the conference.